 So, this weekend I finally tried something new with my hair and I like it!
 In a past post, I mentioned that I wanted to try some french braids and I found a video on YouTube showing how to do a french braid style on short and coily natural hair.
 Initially, I intended to just to the french braids but, then I got an idea in my head to jazz it up a bit.

 While at church, this cute little girl had her hair braided up but, she had a section left out loose.
 So, I thought to myself it would be cute to french braid my hair and leave enough hair for a bang (a twisted-out bang).
 So, I braided the hair, left a section loose for a bang, and twisted that section up.
 I tied a scarf over the braids to smooth it out and then I put a satin bonnet over my entire head.
-When you first put the Giovanni Deep Moisture leave-in on it leaves a white frothy residue.
-But, what's great about it is it disappears and soaks into the hair.
-(I used to be nervous about that residue.)
-Notice the residue is disappearing.

 The next morning, I took the twists down for my bang.
 However, I just wasn't really feeling the bang with the entire look.
 So, I had to think of something quick because I needed to go to work.
 It was then that I came up with the idea to pin it up for a pompadour.
 And I liked it!